Asma Ibrahim: Early life and education

 Asma’s father died when she was 13.
-After his death, she had a tough time to complete her studies.
-For this she had to do part time jobs from a very early age and rely on scholarships.
+After his death, she struggled to complete her studies, having to do part-time jobs from a very early age and relying on scholarships.

 Asma graduated in microbiology, zoology, and chemistry from the University of Karachi.
 She was interested in archaeology but there was no archaeology department at the University of Karachi so she opted for a master's degree in history.
 This allowed her to take archaeology as an option in her second year.
 She graduated with a gold medal.

 She attended a course at the Lahore Museum by Ahmed Hasan Dani, an authority on Central Asian and South Asian Archaeology and History.
 On Dani’s advice, she pursued a PhD in General History (Numismatics).
 Ibrahim's concentration was on Numismatics, specifically on Indo-Greek Kingdom coinage in Sindh and Balochistan.

 Asma was the recipient of a Fulbright scholarship for a post-doctorate degree in 'Ancient Human Remains' at the University of Wisconsin-Madison.

 She took a two-year course in Anatomy from the Agha Khan University and Hospital.